-The low grade ore stockpile is to be located at the Plant Site, resulting in a compact site footprint.
+The low grade ore stockpile, the coarse ore pile and the fine ore piles are both to be located at the Plant Site, resulting in a compact site footprint.

 The overburden stockpile has been modified to avoid infilling the Blackwater Creek Tributary #1 south of the open pit.